1j-bla1/portfolio/_posts/2025-11-3-james-retrospective-blog.md

 The mansion game was by far my biggest challenge.
 For this game we had to work together as a team to create our level.
 My team consisting of Anish, Samarath, Vihaan, Krish, and Pranay we decided that we were going to back a boss fight for the final level.
 This means that we had to put a lot of effort into this in order to make the game look good and to be fun for players.

+There were many different concepts that we had to use in order to make our game in an effective manner.
+I will tell you our plan and concepts that we used to finish our game

+### Kanbans and Issues

+Kanban boards are an effective and helpful tool for keeping your group on track when working on a project.
+They work by taking a bunch of issues and splitting them into different sections.
+Issues are problems or objectives that you need to complete in your code.

+Imagine it like a bunch of sticky notes.
+Each sticky note has a goal written on it.
+You then place it onto a board with different sections to show how far the sticky notes are to completion.
+This is what a kanban board is